Custom inteligence software with a focus on UX design for a client in the insurance sector.

 The client was sitting on a burgeoning supply of risk data and needed to make this valuable information more readily accessible to analysts.
 Our task was to design and build a web application that could process data from multiple sources and surface valuable insights simply and quickly for analysts, within a single, user-friendly experience.

-For six-months the Browser team led a deep research project, interviewing underwriters, analysts and clients to understand how the company calculated risk.
+For six months the Browser team led a deep research project, interviewing underwriters, analysts and clients to understand how the company calculated risk.
 As part of this, we mapped out the entire user workflow; from the client request, through analysis, and to the final report.
-This original research gave us a holistic, top-down view of the user experience, allowing us to identify areas for improvements and to redesign the process from the ground up.
+This original research gave us a holistic, top-down view of the user experience, allowing us to identify areas for improvement and to redesign the process from the ground up.

 Working closely with our client, we started mapping out user needs using the MoSCoW method.
 We identified three key areas that were slowing the workflow down: data processing, inter-department communication and the production of client-facing reports.
-From these findings, we began prototyping ideas for a web platform inside of which users could complete multiple risk assessments and management tasks at the same time.
+From these findings, we began prototyping ideas for a web platform inside which users could complete multiple risk assessments and management tasks at the same time.

 Early user groups expressed a strong preference for visualised data.
 With Maps, we experimented with mapping live information onto geographical interfaces.
 Users can create their own dynamic display of incoming risk reports, entering assets manually or pulling live data from the other features.

 These features were built using React and D3.js, while Maps was built using Mapbox.
 These progressive frameworks combine the ability to create complex and interactive visualisations, with the flexibility to allow users to easily customise the platform.

 Piloting also helped us gather valuable insight into how much training users would need.
 With Insights, we were rolling out a new way of working that would be used by thousands of professionals across the world and we needed to have a robust launch and training programme in place to make sure the workflow changes were accepted.